-With limited land to collect and store rainwater, Singapore faced drought, floods and water pollution in the early years of nation building.
-These challenges inspired Singapore to strategize and seek innovative ideas, develop capabilities and secure a sustainable supply of water.
+This international port city is no stranger to shifting tides.
+With limited land to collect and store rainwater, Singapore has faced drought, floods and water pollution in their early years of nation building.
+These challenges inspired Singapore to strategize and seek innovative ideas thereby developing capabilities and securing a sustainable supply of water.

 Through the years, PUB has embarked on an integrated, effective and cost-efficient way to meet the nation’s water needs with investments in research and technology to treat, recycle and supply water.
 Today, Singapore is internationally recognised as a model city for water management and an emerging Global Hydrohub – a leading centre for business opportunities and expertise in water technologies.

 PUB’s holistic approach to water management can be refined into three key strategies: